containers/podman/docs/source/markdown/podman-build.1.md

 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

+#### **--decryption-key**=*key[:passphrase]*

+The [key[:passphrase]] to be used for decryption of images.
+Key can point to keys and/or certificates.
+Decryption will be tried with all keys.
+If the key is protected by a passphrase, it is required to be passed in the argument and omitted otherwise.

 #### **--device**=_host-device_[**:**_container-device_][**:**_permissions_]

 Add a host device to the container.
 Optional *permissions* parameter